sphamba/smear-cursor.nvim/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: ✨ Feature request
-description: Suggest a new feature or enhancement
+about: Suggest a new feature or enhancement
 labels: ["enhancement"]
 ---